d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 *	START is the time the process started
 *	TIME is the cumulative system time that has been used

 A lot of processes running on your system are not associated with a terminal, these are mostly processes that run in the background.
 For example: logging of system activities, listening to incoming data from the network.
-These processes often start when Linux start and stop when you shut down.
+These processes often start when Linux starts and stop when you shut down.
 When starting a graphical environment (like Ubuntu Desktop) a lot of background process start as well, look at audio, authentication, …)

 To show all running processes for your current user use:
 ```bash